Anyline/anyline-ocr-spm-module/README.md

 # Anyline (Swift Package)

-This is a repository for the [Anyline SDK for iOS](https://github.com/Anyline/anyline-ocr-examples-ios) Swift Package.
+This is a repository for the [Anyline SDK for iOS](https://github.com/Anyline/anyline-ocr-examples-ios) Swift Package

 ### Getting Started